-There’s a new park in the Downtown South area, and to the north there is a 1910 building which these days is called Brookland Court.
-It was built by two brothers, who are referred to in the architectural history books as ‘the Lightheart Brothers’.
-They were builders who designed their own developments and owners of a factory on the site before they built the apartment building.
+Emery Barnes Park in the Downtown South area, is a new park that has been developed over a number of years.
+To the north of the block there is a 1910 building which these days is called Brookland Court.
+It was built by two brothers, who are referred to in the architectural history books as ‘the Lightheart Brothers’, and in the 1920s it was known as The Lightheart Block.
+The brothers were builders who designed their own developments and previously had been owners of a factory on the site before they built the apartment building.
 Two other brothers are mentioned in passing as well.
-What hasn’t been noted until now is that there were in fact at least six different Lightheart brothers, all of whom ended up living in Vancouver and all of them involved in construction and development.
-None of the brothers are mentioned in any of the contemporary biographies of worthy citizens, or the Times Colonist newspaper, and there are no identified photographs in the archives, despite their significant development activities.
+What hasn’t been noted until now is that there were in fact six different Lightheart brothers, all of whom ended up living in Vancouver and all of them involved in construction and development.
+None of the brothers are mentioned in any contemporary biographies of worthy citizens, despite their significant development activities.

-In 1909 there are some changes in where the family are living.
-Jacob was in partnership with George and living at 748 Bidwell, although George was still at 1111 Richards, as was Joseph senior, Thomas and Oliver.
+In 1909 there were some changes in where the family were living.
+Jacob was in partnership with George and shown living at 748 Bidwell, although George was still at 1111 Richards, as was Joseph senior, Thomas and Oliver.
 Joseph R was now at 1123 Richards, while William was still on Burrard Street.
-A mysterious Jacques Lightheart, capitalist, was listed living on Cardero Street, although there seem to be no other records of anyone with this name and he had disappeared again a year later.
+‘Jacques’ Lightheart, capitalist, was listed living on Cardero Street, which we think might be a reference to Jacob, who was called Jack in the family.

 In 1910 Jacob was living at 1686 Bidwell, although he had built a $9,000 house in West Point Grey the year before.
 The rest of the family were in the same homes as the year before.
-By 1911 Emma had arrived in the city, and was living at 2941 Burns St (these days it’s called Prince Albert St) and George, Joseph Oliver and Thomas were living there as well.
-Jacob was at 1686 Barclay and William still on Burrard Street.
+By 1911 Emma had arrived in the city, and was living at 2941 Burns St (these days it’s called Prince Albert St) in a house built by George in 1910, and he was living there as well with Joseph, Oliver and Thomas.
+Jacob was at 1686 Barclay and William was still living on Burrard Street.

-1911 was the census year – and how reliable the census data is can be see in the numbers of Lighthearts identified that year.
-William and his wife Winnifred and children William and V. (no name listed) are at Burrard St with their English born domestic, Edith Ponsford.
-Jacob and his Scottish wife Christine, their son Jacob and two of her relatives, John and Isabella Mowatt are at the Barclay St address.
-No other Lighthearts were recorded by the census, and Joseph senior is missing from the street directories – although he may have been in hospital as he died in March 1912.
+1911 was the census year – and how reliable the census data is can be see in the numbers of Lighthearts identified that year – (It’s not as many as we know were actually resident in the city).
+William and his wife Winnifred and children William and V. (no name was listed) were at Burrard St with their English born domestic, Edith Ponsford.
+Jacob and his Scottish wife Christina, their 2-year-old son (also Jacob) and two of her relatives, John and Isabella Mowatt were at the Barclay St address (along with an English family who were lodging; Alexander and Elizabeth Mustard and their son, also Alexander).
+No other Lighthearts were recorded by the census, and Joseph senior was also missing from the street directories – although he may have been in hospital as he died in March 1912.

-In 1912 Joseph R had moved to Alberta Street, and in 1913 Jacob was in real estate and living at 1086 Bute (a building he had recently developed).
+That year Joseph had moved to Alberta Street, and in 1913 Jacob was in real estate and living at 1086 Bute (Strathmore Lodge, that he had recently developed).
 From this point on a number of other people called Lightheart were living in the city making it more difficult to follow the family fortunes.

 In 1921 Joseph’s widow Alice was still at Burns St, George was managing the Bute St building but living in Shaughnessy Heights, Jacob was living on Comox Street, Joseph on West 14th Avenue and Oliver on West 12th Avenue.
 William remained at Burrard Street.

 The 1921 Census shows all five remaining brothers, and their families.
-William’s wife, Winifred Maud was from Manitoba and they had four children aged 14 to 8; Cecil, William, Frederick, and a daughter, Murfred.
+William’s wife, Winifred Maud was from Manitoba and they had four children aged 14 to 8; Cecil, William, Frederick, and a daughter listed as Murfred.
 Joseph’s family were his wife, Jessie, born in the US, and a daughter, Marine, who was 3.
 Joseph was shown aged 62 (actually he was 43), and Jessie 38.
 Oliver was married to Margaret from PEI, and they had a one-year-old son, Lloyd, and a domestic servant, Louise Bestwick.
-George’s wife, Mabel was also from PEI, and they had two children, Margaret and Ralph, as well as Margaret Scott, an aunt, Winnifred Cairns, George’s sister-in-law and Hildem Johnson, their Swedish servant.
+George’s wife, Mabel was also from PEI, and they had two children, Margaret and Ralph, as well as sharing their home with Margaret Scott, an aunt, Winnifred Cairns, George’s sister-in-law and Hildem Johnson, their Swedish servant.
 Jacob’s wife, Christine, was Scottish, and they had two children, Jack and Clarence, and Christine’s brother, John Mowatt living with them.
-There were still Lighthearts – presumably relatives – living in Nottawasaga in Ontario.
+(There were still Lighthearts – presumably relatives – living in Nottawasaga in Ontario.)

 (Mary Lightheart, born 1875, died 1887).